Paying bills and arranging insurance

 You should then contact the operator supplying your energy, tell them you've just moved in, and give them the readings.

-This will make sure you don't pay for any gas or electricity used by the people who lived in the home before you.
+This will make sure you do not pay for any gas or electricity used by the people who lived in the home before you.

-You don't have to use the operator that's supplying energy when you move in.
+You do not have to use the operator that's supplying energy when you move in.
 If you find an operator that offers you a cheaper deal, you can sign up with them and they'll take over the gas and electricity supply for your home.

 Council tax is payable to your local council.
 The money collected from council tax payments helps to pay for local services such as rubbish and recycling collections and local area maintenance.